WINE LABELLING IN CANADA

-British Columbia VQA system has 9 appellations – Okanagan Valley, Similkameen Valley, Fraser Valley, Vancouver Island, Gulf Islands, Kootenays, Lillooet, Shuswap and Thompson Valley – and 5 sub-appellations – Golden Mile Bench, Okanagan Falls, Naramata Bench, Skaha Bench and Cowichan Valley.
+British Columbia VQA system has 9 appellations – Okanagan Valley, Similkameen Valley, Fraser Valley, Vancouver Island, Gulf Islands, Kootenays, Lillooet, Shuswap and Thompson Valley – and 12 sub-appellations – East Kelowna Slopes, Golden Mile Bench, Golden Mile Slopes, Lake Country, Okanagan Falls, Naramata Bench, Skaha Bench, South Kelowna Slopes, Summerland Bench, Summerland Lakefront, Summerland Valleys and Cowichan Valley.

 The content rules for BC VQA labelling declarations, under the Wines of Marked Quality Regulation (2013), are as follows: